ivanatu/Shopping_List/README.md

 A user can also Add items to a specific shopping list.
 He/she can as well view the item details, update and also delete the item.
 We are mainly implementing this application using non persistent data.
 This means data is lost as soon as the application is shut down or stops running.
 PLease review the committed changes in the branches.

+FEATURES

+Users create accounts
+Users can log in
+Users create, view, update and delete shopping lists.
+Users can add, update, view or delete items in a shopping list